 For more information on scholarships, see the Grants and Scholarships page on the Student Financial Services website.

 Students who are in the top 10-15% of our applicant pool are considered for competitive merit awards, including the prestigious Dean’s Scholarship.
-Recipients are awarded between $5,000 and $25,000 annually.
-All fall freshman applicants for undergraduate admission to Northeastern are considered.
+Recipients are awarded between $10,000 and $28,000 annually.
+All fall freshman applicants who apply for undergraduate admission to Northeastern no later than the Regular Decision deadline of January 1 are considered.

-Students who are admitted to Northeastern and are recognized as National Merit Finalists* or National Hispanic Recognition Program Scholars** will receive up to a $30,000 merit-based award, and may also be eligible for financial aid.
+Students who are admitted to Northeastern and are recognized as National Merit Finalists* or National Recognition Program Scholars** will receive a competitive merit-based award, and may also be eligible for financial aid.

-Northeastern National Scholarships replace any Dean’s, Excellence, Connections, or International Scholars awards and may result in a change to previously awarded Northeastern University Grant funds.
+Northeastern National Scholarships replace any Honors, Dean’s, Connections, Sophomore Achievement, International Scholars, or other merit awards and may result in a change to previously awarded Northeastern University Grant funds.

 *National Merit Finalist Deadline: